Call 1-877-322-0281 Monday through Friday, 9:00 AM to 6:00 PM ET.

 bIn the same 2 studies, the majority of people reached an A1C under 7%:

-The American Diabetes Association (ADA) recommends that a reasonable goal for most adults with type 2 diabetes is an A1C less than 7%.
-Your health care provider will tell you what goal is right for you.
+The American Diabetes Association recommends that a reasonable goal for most adults with type 2 diabetes is an A1C less than 7%.
+Your health care professional will tell you what goal is right for you.

 Yes.
 A study showed that in adults with type 2 diabetes and known heart disease, Ozempic® lowers the risk of major cardiovascular events such as stroke, heart attack, or death.